daisygunn/grow-restaurant/README.md

 ### Automated Testing

 I have used the Coverage library throughout testing to keep track of how much of my code was covered by the tests I had written.
-From running the coverage report my website has 79% of my Python code tested.
+From running the coverage report my website has 64% of my Python code tested.
+The remaining code is covered by manual testing.

 To generate your own coverage report from the command line: